Promoting literacy in Papua New Guinea

 Allyson Young - Owner of Recruitment Agency Select PNG

-Allyson sits on the board as the representative for the Six Mile Library sponsored by Airways Hotel and the Nine Mile Library sponsored by Monier.
+Allyson sits on the board as the representative for the Six Mile Library sponsored by Heboul and the Nine Mile Library sponsored by Monier.
 Allyson is from Port Moresby and is "passionate about the education and personal development of children in PNG particularly those who live in remote areas and children who are less fortunate than others".

 Treasurer - Julie Hartshorn - Senior Manager Sinton & Spence Chartered Accountants

 Julie Hartshorn was elected Treasurer at the June 2014 AGM.
 Julie Hartshorn assists BbP with financial advice and oversight.